kkristene3/Kramelix/README.md

 **Step 2:**

 -   In the emulator, open the Settings App and search Microphone.
-Select Microphone - Permission manager
+Select Microphone - Permission Manager
--   Under Allowed only while in use section, select the app _Kramelix_
+-   Under the "Allowed only while in use" section, select the app _Kramelix_
 -   Select the option "Allow only while using the app"
     ![microphone_permission](/docs/imgs/microphone_permissions.png)